Brain Tumors: The Basics

 Diagnosis of Brain Tumors

-When your healthcare provider suspects you may have a brain tumor, they will order tests, which may include:
+If your healthcare provider thinks you may have a brain tumor, you will have tests done, which may include:

 Staging Brain Tumors

-A pathologist (a doctor who studies cells under a microscope) will determine the type and grade of the brain tumor, which tells us how aggressive the tumor is.
-Brain tumors are classified by the World Health Organization, which classifies brain tumors by the tumor grade and histology (cell appearance under the microscope).
+A pathologist (a doctor who studies cells under a microscope) will determine the type and grade of the brain tumor, which tells us how aggressive your tumor is.
+Brain tumors are classified by the World Health Organization, by the tumor grade and histology (cell appearance under the microscope).
 The grades are numbered I-IV.
 One (I) being the least aggressive, and four (IV) the most aggressive.

 Treatment

-Surgery is typically the first treatment used unless the tumor is in a location not safe for surgery.
+Surgery is often the first treatment used unless the tumor is in a location not safe for surgery.
 Other treatments include:

 • Chemotherapy.